 The language of your Outlook folder names will match the language of Outlook by default.
 But only the first time that you open your mailbox.
 To change the folder names in Outlook you will have to use the

 Changing the language of your inbox folder items isn’t something that you do often.
-But when a user opens their mailbox the first time in Outlook, the language is matched with that of the Outlook installation.
+But when a user opens their mailbox for the first time in Outlook, the language matches that of the Outlook installation.
 So if that is English, then the folder names will be in English as well.

 In this article, I will explain how you can change the folder names to another language.

 To change the language of the folder names we will need to restart Outlook with a specific switch.
 Make sure that you first have set Outlook in the correct language, because the folder names will match the language of the Outlook installation.

 - Close Outlook